 Working parents are busy parents, but they still want a level of detail when it comes to their children’s school progress.
 However, they might find it tedious to be inundated with numerous instant notifications informing them of school activities.
 A K-12 LMS can send notifications at a frequency that works for both parents and teachers.
 An LMS provides teachers with the ability to capture more moments of learning, provide feedback, provide context around grades and assignments.
 All these pieces of information can easily be shared with parents, and they can access their children’s LMS at any time for an immediate snap shot of progress.

 Families that are struggling with economic, health, or physical challenges still need access to technology to enhance their children’s education experience.
 Parents who face economic barriers or who may come from low literacy backgrounds may not have the luxury of time, or may lack the confidence to actively participate and engage in the school community.
 Communication and parent engagement through an LMS helps schools to create an equitable space for each student and parent.
 In this same way, it’s important that schools consider an LMS vendor that is committed to Accessibility Standards.
 The LMS is a tool to break down barriers and help teachers to engage and communicate with every student and every parent.

-In this detailed post, you can learn more about the deeper functionality of Brightspace for Parents and discover the many ways that an LMS can establish better communication between parents, guardians and students.
+In this detailed post, you can learn more about the deeper functionality of Brightspace Parent & Guardian and discover the many ways that an LMS can establish better communication between parents, guardians and students.